Should you practice core exercises for spinal cord injury recovery?

-It’s common for those who have spinal cord injury to get weak core muscles due to inactivity.
-A weak core will make even the simplest tasks like reaching across the table for a pen difficult due to poor balance.
+After a spinal cord injury, patients may develop a weak core due to physical inactivity.
+Weak core muscles can make even the simplest tasks difficult due to poor balance.

 Everyone is going to experience recovery from spinal cord injury differently.
 Depending on the stage of your recovery, the range of exercises you can practice changes.

 You may need to do assisted passive exercise to increase your range of motion before being able to do active exercise.
 Refer to our article on active vs passive exercise to learn the differences between the two.

 Here are a couple of videos demonstrating core exercises for spinal cord injury: